phylotastic/phylotastic/design/popularity_service.md

 The service
 * will return results in JSON
+* will typically return results in < 3 sec when query implicates < X species
 * will have a WSDL description developed with the NMSU partners, who will register it with the Phylotastic services registry
 * will be active for a year from the date of completion of this work
 * will respond with informative error messages to the following input errors